 You cannot use FreeSync with NVIDIA cards since the monitor doesn’t have a DisplayPort input, but you can use the monitor up to 75Hz without issues.

-To use FreeSync, you will need to use an HDMI cable which isn’t included with the monitor.
-So, if you don’t have one lying around, make sure you get a VESA-certified HDMI cable.
+To use FreeSync, you will need to use an HDMI cable, which isn’t included with the monitor.
+So, if you don’t have one laying around, make sure you get a VESA-certified HDMI cable.

 Other useful features of the Acer KB272HL display include Black Boost (increases visibility of objects in the dark in video games), Refresh Rate Num (an on-screen tracker for the refresh rate), and advanced picture changes such as 6-axis hue/saturation and gamma.

 You will also find several pre-calibrated picture presets (User, Standard, ECO, Graphics, Darkroom, Movie, Reading, and sRGB) and a few Overdrive modes (Off, Normal, and Extreme) if you wish to push the pixel transition time.